pradeeka7/docs/doc/content/the-things-stack/migrate-to-v3/_index.md

 ## V3 login

-To be able to continue following steps below, you first need to log in to <a href="https://console.cloud.thethings.network/" target="_blank">The Things Stack development console</a>.
-You can do so by using your credentials after registering, or via The Things ID feature and use your known username and password.
+To be able to continue following steps below, you first need to log in to <a href="https://console.cloud.thethings.network/" target="_blank">The Things Stack Console</a>.
+You can do so by logging in with your The Things Network credentials via The Things ID.

 ## Add an application in V3